 Swimming is a unique form of exercise.
 It takes humans out of their natural habitat and forces them to negotiate a strange new environment.
 Celebrity athletes such as Adam Peaty and Ellie Simmonds have helped to increase the public profile of the sport in recent years- but you don’t have to be an Olympian to get involved.

-Here’s a look at the pros and cons of taking to the pool:
+Here’s a look at the pros of taking to the pool:

 Because you’re using all four limbs and are moving through water rather than air, you expend significantly more energy swimming than you do running or cycling for the same amount of time.